 Transcribed from This is Hell!
 Radio‘s 8 February 2014 episode and printed with permission.
-Listen to the full interview here.
+Archived audio to be made available online eventually.

 Play is, if anything, the basis of all physical reality, it’s the ultimate natural principle.
 And if you think of the world that way, it’s a very different place.

 Chuck Mertz: On the line with us right now is David Graeber.
 He is talking to us live from a squatted Free Education Movement space on Gray’s Inn Road in London.
 Good morning, David.

 CM: David is an anthropologist, a professor at the London School of Economics and the author of the book Debt: The First 5,000 Years.
 He’s on today to discuss his piece in the just-released issue of the magazine The Baffler.
 The name of his article is What’s the Point If We Can’t Have Fun?
 David, after reading your article I think the best way to start this conversation is to ask you: is fun an illusion?